Diversity study: Measuring the impact of DEI on employees’ mental health and society

 The workforce is more diverse than many would guess, yet those that fulfill diversity criteria occupy leadership roles less often and tend to feel disadvantaged.
 Our diversity study reveals how bias, pressure, and unequal opportunities still shape the daily reality of many employees – with potential impacts on well–being.

 To analyze the effects of diversity, equity and inclusion (DEI) on mental health and the resulting monetary gains for society and employers, WifOR Institute is collaborating with the Hans Böckler Foundation (HBS) in an in-depth analysis.
 Through three waves of representative surveys, we aim to measure key indicators that help companies address DEI challenges and promote more inclusive and healthy workplaces, where all individuals, regardless of demographic characteristics, can unlock their full potential.
+This is not only relevant for the workforce but also for businesses and the economy.

 - Interested in how to effectively implement Diversity, Equity & Inclusion?
 Read our blog article here

-Key findings of our DEI study
+Key findings of our DEI study analyzing the first wave

 Companies are more diverse than many realize